wg12385/MLNMR_smash_18/README.md

 # Extra Info and Data SMASH 2018

 ## Contents
- 1. Current state of the project
+ 1. Current state of the project (#current-state-of-the-project)
  2. Aims of the project
  3. The representations
 	 a.
 Coulomb Matrix
 	 b.
 FCHL